 Fund long-term health requires careful management and decision making for the asset allocation needed to fund members' pensions and Other Post-Employment Benefits (OPEBs), such as group life insurance and the health insurance credit, over the long term.
-The VRS Board of Trustees conducted an Asset Liability Study during 2019 to ensure responsible investment practices and strategies are being used in recommending and deploying investment allocations.
-As shown in Exhibit 2, using the plan's 2.5% assumed rate of inflation and the 10-year forward looking capital market estimates and policy investment targets provided by the VRS investment staff, a statistical analysis of the reasonable range for the plan's assumed investment rate of return provided an expected median nominal rate of return of 7.11%, with a reasonable range of 6.13% to 8.10%, representing the 25th and 75th percentiles, respectively.
+The VRS Board of Trustees conducted an Asset Liability Study during 2019 to ensure prudent and responsible investment practices and strategies are being used in recommending and deploying investment allocations.
+(The Board of Trustees will be conducting another Asset Liability Study in Spring 2023.)

+As shown in Exhibit 2, using the plan's 2.5% assumed rate of inflation and the 10-year forward looking capital market estimates and policy investment targets provided by the VRS investment staff, a statistical analysis of the plan's assumed investment rate of return provided an expected median nominal rate of return of 7.11%, with a range of 6.13% to 8.10%, representing the 25th and 75th percentiles, respectively.
 The nominal rate of return is the total rate of return earned on an investment before adjusting for any deductions and premiums, such as investment fees, trading costs, tax expenses, and inflation.

-Long-term practice has been to set the investment rate of return expectation at the median assumed rate, but there are reasons to alter past practice.
+Long-term practice has been to set the investment rate of return expectation at the median assumed rate of return, but there are reasons to alter past practice.
 Due to the divergence between expected returns over the near term, i.e., the next five to 10 years, and over the longer term, i.e., 20 to 30 years, reflecting a blended discount rate to incorporate near-term uncertainty in the markets would require selecting a discount rate below the median expected long-term rate.
 As displayed in Exhibit 3, while the median return of 7.11% is expected to be achieved 50% of the time, selecting a discount rate of 6.75% would move the assumption closer to the 40th percentile, providing approximately a 60% chance of achieving the long-term rate of return over time.

-In effect, the downside tail risk (i.e., the chance of a loss occurring due to a rare event, as predicted by a probability distribution) is mitigated by selecting a rate at the 40th percentile rather than the median.
+In effect, the downside tail risk (i.e., the chance of a loss occurring due to a rare event, as predicted by a probability distribution) is partially mitigated by selecting a rate at the 40th percentile rather than the median.